segmentio/topicctl/README.md

     - my-cluster.example.com:9092
   clusterID: abc-123-xyz                # Expected cluster ID for cluster (optional, used as safety check only)

-  # ZooKeeper access settings (required for pre-v2 clusters)
+  # ZooKeeper access settings (only required for pre-v2 clusters)
   zkAddrs:                              # One or more cluster zookeeper addresses; if these are
     - zk.example.com:2181               # omitted, then the cluster will only be accessed via broker APIs;
                                         # see the section below on cluster access for more details.